tc-mccarthy/edu/exercises/js/annotated_image/README.md

     - `.spot` should have `position: absolute; height: 50px; width: 50px; border-radius: 50%; background-color: #000000;` so that all spots are the same size, circular and ready to be placed anywhere within `div.hotspot`
 7. Create a `.spot` for each of the fruits in the table below, complete with an ID

 8. Now you can view your page in your browser to figure out the positioning for each hotspot.
 For example if you inspect `#bananas` you can set your styles to be `right: 10%; top: 25%; background-color: #FF9900;` and you will have a yellow dot over the bananas.
 You should work in `%` so that you don't have to make many changes for different device sizes.
-Remember to copy/paste the styles you work out for each fruit into your spreadsheet as you go.
+Remember to copy/paste the styles you work out for each fruit into your stylesheet as you go.

 9. Each of your `.spot` elements should also get a data-description attribute.
 You can pull the description from the table below.